Pegasus Mail: Version 4.x

+on the next release of Pegasus Mail, PMail Version 5.0.
+He said "We hope to release an initial version of Pegasus Mail version 5 with the new contact manager in place either late in December this year, or early in 2011.
+A subsequent version with the entirely-new message store I have been working on for over a year will follow at a later stage.
+I'm personally very excited about the new contact manager - I believe it could have an enormous impact on the way many people work in a world of e-mail overload".

 On 23 February 2011 Pegasus Mail 4.61 was released.
 It includes a new HTML renderer which uses the built-in Windows renderer of Internet Explorer, but the BearHTML renderer has also been improved and can be used instead.
 V. 4.61 included new graphics and an updated interface. v4.62 had improvements to the editor and elsewhere.
 On 22 December 2011 bug fix version 4.63 became available.

 On 8 March 2014 version 4.70 was released.
 This version includes Hunspell for spelling check and OpenSSL for encryption besides further improvements. v4.71 was released in January 2016.
 Version 4.72 was released in April 2016.
 On 7 June 2018 version 4.73 was released.
 This includes a much improved help file.

 On 25 December 2019 Harris said that, while there has been a delay due to health issues, he "can only promise you that there is progress, and that [he is] totally committed to getting these new versions released" and he is working, among others, on support for OAuth2 and OpenSSL v 1.1.1.

 On 14 February 2022 a new version 4.80 was released.
 There were several overall improvements.
 Some are: OpenSSL was updated to version 1.1.1k, new support for 120dpi screens and an optimization for the HTML editor for better rendering.
 The anticipated support for OAuth2 was delayed into later this year.

-Wiki

-Since February 2009 Pegasus Mail has had its own Wiki, used as an on-line knowledge resource.
-The Wiki has crashed around 2014 and has not been restored since but parts of it have been archived by the Internet Archive.

-There is also a community driven forum, which could help solve problems and knowledge resource.

-Linux

-There is no Linux version of Pegasus Mail.
-Pegasus runs under Linux using the Wine compatibility layer.
+On 11 August 2025 a new version 4.91 was released.